venkatpx/dcos-docs/1.8/administration/installing/haproxy-adminrouter.md

 ---
-post_title: Configuring a Custom Certificate
+post_title: Configuring a Custom Certificate with HAProxy and Admin Router
+nav_title: Configuring a Custom Certificate
 menu_order: 6
 ---

 You can use HAProxy to set up an HTTP proxy in front of the DC/OS [Admin Router](/docs/1.8/overview/concepts/#adminrouter).
 This can be useful if you want to put SSL with your own certificate on top of DC/OS.
-DC/OS does not support adding your own certificates directly into Admin Router.
+DC/OS does not currently support adding your own certificates directly into Admin Router.

 The HTTP Proxy must perform on-the-fly HTTP request and response header modification because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.